Dati Dept. of Commerce e Fed sul 3° trim. 2005:

 In the Commerce Department report, overall

-consumer spending increased at a 4.2% annual rate
+consumer spending increased at a 4.2% annual rate, exceeding the projected

 3.9%.
 Spending on big-ticket items such as refrigerators and cars slowed